There are abandoned buildings and towns scattered throughout the United States. The city of Sacramento, CA has more than its fair share of them.

 Can’t Find Abandoned Buildings In Sacramento To Explore?

-Sacramento is home to a countless number of must-see abandoned buildings.
+Sacramento is home to countless must-see abandoned buildings.
 No home, business, or institution is immune to falling into abandonment and eventually disrepair.
-If you’re still on the hunt for abandoned places in Sacramento to explore, read my guide on how I use google maps to find abandoned places in my area.
+If you’re still on the hunt for abandoned places in Sacramento to explore, read the guide I wrote where I show you the methods you can use to find abandoned places near you to explore.
 The methods I disclose have helped thousands of urban explorers find places to explore.